xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 1. Ask David for the initial system file.

    Normally, you would fill out a "questionnaire" available at the ftp server - http://bio3d.colorado.edu/ftp/SerialEM/questionnaire.txt and send it to David.
 David will then create a framework file on the same ftp server for you to download.
-This framework file is a zip file, you can download it to load and unzip it by double clicking on the file.
-Beside a sub-folder "Admin" generted under C:\ProgramData\SerialEM, the most important file in the framework is one initial system file called "SerailEMproperties.txt".
+This framework file is a zip file, you can download it to local like Desktop and unzip it by double clicking on the file.
+Beside a sub-folder "Admin" generted under C:\\ProgramData\\SerialEM, the most important file in the framework is one initial system file called "SerailEMproperties.txt".
 You must have this file to get started.

 #.
 Make sure your camera computer and microscope computer are on the same network.